glynnbird/proxee/README.md

 * run proxee behind a load balancer for added resilience
 ![Proxee](https://github.com/glynnbird/proxee/raw/master/images/proxee3.png "Proxee")

-* replace expensive bought-in API management service with in-house proxy
+* replace expensive a bought-in API management service with an in-house proxy

 ## Architecture

 Proxee is a simple Node.js daemon which listens on a custom port.
-It's configuration is stored in a CouchDB database which contains a database of customers and the api calls each customer is allowed to access.
-Incoming requests are compared with the list of calls that are allowed: valid API calls are proxied to the calls 'remote_url', invalid API calls are rejected.
+Its configuration is stored in CouchDB which contains a database of customers and the api calls each customer is allowed to access.
+Incoming requests are compared with the list of calls that are allowed: valid API calls are proxied to the call's 'remote_url'; invalid API calls and requests with invalid api_key parameters are rejected.

-Database interactions are cached for speed, but as the Proxee daemon listens for changes in the database, it automatically expires cache keys if the data changes on the server.
+Database interactions are cached for speed, but as the Proxee daemon listens for changes in the CouchDB database, it automatically expires cache keys if the data changes on the server.

-All proxied API calls are logged in a 'usagelogs' database.
+All proxied API calls are logged in a 'usagelogs' database, where CouchDB views provide aggregate counts by customer/date/method/path.

 If the CouchDB installation is hosted externally (e.g. on Cloudant), then several Proxee servers can be installed behind a load-balancer to add resilience while sharing the same configuration.

 ## Daemons

 * proxee.js - the proxy itself
-* proxee_manage.js - a simple API service allowing customers and API calls to be added/removed from the database.
+* proxee_manager.js - a simple API service allowing customers and API calls to be added/removed from the database.
 This doesn't need to be running for the proxy to work.
 It is only needed to set up the customers and api calls.

 Both daemons can be customised by defining environment variables